jangroth/aws-certification-notes/solutions-architect-professional.md

 ### [↖](#3_4)[↑](#3_4)[↓](#3_4_2) Overview
 If you already manage user identities outside of AWS, you can use IAM identity providers instead of creating IAM users in your AWS account.
 With an identity provider (IdP), you can manage your user identities outside of AWS and give these external user identities permissions to use AWS resources in your account.
 These users assume identity provided access *role*.

-Federations can have many flavors:
+Federation can have many flavors:
 * SAML 2.0
 * Custom Identity Broker
 * Web Identity Federation with Amazon Cognito